joaodarocha/react-languages-app/README.md

 ## Summary

-This React project is a part of <Academia de C√≥digo_>'s JavaScript mini-bootcamp for EY Portugal.
+This React project is a part of <Academia de CÛdigo_>'s JavaScript mini-bootcamp for EY Portugal.

-@author: Jo√£o Rocha
+author: Jo„o Rocha